seanreed1111/sql-recipes/recipes.md

 +---------+---+-------+---------+--------+---------+
 ```

 ## For COUNT( ), the number of scores per subject is zero and is reported that way.
-On the other hand, SUM( ) , AVG( ), MIN( ), and MAX( ) return NULL when there are no values to SUMmarize.
+On the other hand, SUM( ) , AVG( ), MIN( ), and MAX( ) return NULL when there are no values to summarize.
 If you don’t want these functions to produce NULL in the query output, use `COALESCE( )` to map their results appropriately:

 ```sql
 SELECT